jakartaee/platform/jakartaee11/JakartaEE11ReleasePlan.md

 ### API Source Code `--release` Level

-For the Jakarta EE Platform, the Java compiler `--release` option is 17.
+For the Jakarta EE Platform (Platform, Web and Core), the Java compiler `--release` option is 17.
 For the component specs, the Jakarta EE Platform requires the Java compiler `--release` option is **at most** 17, but component specifications can decide on a lower level.

 ### TCK Source Level